Teotónio Dó: Professional career

 Dó started his professional career in his native Angola in 2016 with Benfica do Libolo, with whom he also played in the 2017 FIBA Africa Clubs Champions Cup.
 In the 2018–19 season, Dó played with ASA.
 In 2019, he transferred to Primeiro de Agosto.

 On 16 September 2022, Dó signed a contract with Petro de Luanda, committing himself until 2024.

+In April 2025, Dó joined Kriol Star of the 2025 BAL season.
+On November 12, 2025, Dó debuted for Malian champions CRB Tombouctou, against his former team Kriol Star, and scored 13 points.

 National team career

 Internationally, Dó respresents the Angola national basketball team.
 He played with Angola at AfroBasket 2021, where he averaged 2.8 points and 3 rebounds coming off the bench.